This tutorial covers the basics of reducing GMOS (Gemini Multi-Object Spectrographs) data using DRAGONS.

 be installed.
 If you have an error message, make sure:

 - A Conda Virtual Environment is properly created and is active;

 - DRAGONS was successfully installed within the Conda Virtual Environment;

 1.2.
 Downloading the tutorial datasets¶

 All the data needed to run this tutorial are found in the tutorial’s data packages.
 We have split the data packages per example to keep the size of each package within some reasonable limit.

-cd <somewhere convenient> tar xvf gmosimg_tutorial_datapkg-starfield-v1.tar tar xvf gmosimg_tutorial_datapkg-separateCCD-v1.tar bunzip2 gmosimg_tutorial/playdata/*.bz2
+cd <somewhere convenient> tar xvf gmosimg_tutorial_datapkg-starfield-v1.tar tar xvf gmosimg_tutorial_datapkg-separateCCD-v1.tar bunzip2 gmosimg_tutorial/playdata/example*/*.bz2

 The datasets are found in the subdirectory